 Address: Kazinczy utca 10.

-A new, small place (opened in 2012) that everyone raves about in Budapest.
+A popular, small place (opened in 2012) that everyone raves about in Budapest.
 Bors (Pepper in English) is awesome food at budget price: soups, grilled dishes, inventive baguette sandwiches.

 Kis Parázs Thai Soup & Wok Bar

 A tiny Thai food bar with fine soups, wok dishes at affordable prices.
 One of the best in Budapest in the category of inexpensive Asian street food.

 They have two other joints nearby: in Jókai utca at no. 8., and Király utca at No. 53.

 Open: Sun – Thurs: 12.00 – 22.30, Fri (summer): 12.00 – 15.30, Fri (winter): 12.00 – 13.30